Exophiala jeanselmei: Ecology

 Exophiala jeanselmei is commonly found in soil, plants, water, and can also be isolated from decaying wood as this fungus is a saprotroph in nature.
 This species has world-wide occurrence but are particularly noted in Asia and more commonly in tropical and subtropical regions.
 The genus Exophiala has been isolated from hydrocarbon rich environments as well as from hot, humid, and oligotrophic environments such as dishwashers, steam bath facilities and bathrooms that only provide low levels of nutrients.
 It has been proposed that the conditions usually found within dishwashers such as high temperature, moisture and alkaline pH can provide an alternative habitat for human pathogenic species.
 The fungus has optimal growth at 30 °C but growth is inhibited at 40 °C. Most strains isolated from soil cannot grow at temperatures higher than 30 °C while strains isolated from humans can grow at higher temperatures such as 37 °C of the human body.
 This adaptation of E. jeanselmei had developed evolutionarily in order to survive on their human hosts.
 This is a distinguishing factor that helps in determining the pathogenicity of a particular strain.
 A feature that distinguishes E. jeanselmei from Cladosporium which forms very similar colonies is that E. jeanselmei is not proteolytic.
-It is able to assimilate glucose, galactose, maltose, and sucrose, but not lactose.
+This species is able to assimilate glucose, galactose, maltose, and sucrose, but not lactose.